UltraNyan/2b2t-que-display/README.md

 ## Usage
 Download a release and extract the zip to a folder, set the correct url for your ESP in the res/queue2screen.cfg and you are done.
+On the microcontroller side you need to GET a parameter named message and display the value on the screen.

 ## Source code provided in two sections